ibm-cloud-docs/vpc/byok-manage-encryption.md

    * If the deleted root key is protecting file shares, the file share is suspended.
    * Deleting a root key purges usage of the key for all resources in the VPC.

-{{site.data.keyword.hscrypto}} requires that you delete all resources before you delete a root key that is protecting those resources.
-If you can't delete the key, see the [troubleshooting key management service](/docs/hs-crypto?topic=hs-crypto-troubleshoot-unable-to-delete-keys) topic.

 Deletion of the root key results in the following conditions.

    * All instances with an unusable boot volume do not restart.